-Where should I plant my seed?
+Where should I plant the seeds?

 The people you may want to work with are vast.
 The right people for the job are not always obvious.
 We advocate for looking for partners in coalitions and moving beyond the usual suspects.